 Why is it that, all these years later, sex still sells, beauty is a billion-dollar industry, and governments still oppress the powerless?
-You'd think a couple millennium would be long enough for us to have learned by now.
+You'd think a couple millennia would be long enough for us to have learned by now.
 The problem, it appears, is that we don't want to learn.
 We resist the One who will free us from the bondage of this misery, the One who gives righteousness, peace, and joy.
-Life and satisfaction are not found in the Ahasueruses of this world, nor in their clumsy advisors.
-They are not found in another drink from a grandiose goblet.
+Life and satisfaction are not found in the kings of this world, nor in their clumsy advisors.
 If you are weary of living for the world's treasures, come to the One who offers rest for your soul, who leads you alongside still waters, and whose very life is the Bread that nourishes.